 2.Grass Scarification

 It is a barbaric term, but essential work for the good health of your lawn.
-For aeration, nothing like better than the scarification.
+For aeration, nothing like better than scarification.
 It refers to removing thatch (loose, intermingled, and dead parts of grasses) and aerating the surface layer of soil; it facilitates rootwork.
 Note that scarification is also an excellent way to fight the proliferation of moss.

 Best Time for Scarification